alfonsof/azure-java-examples/azureblobstoragedelete/README.md

 * Configure your Azure access.

+    You must create an Azure AD service principal in order to enable application to connect resources into Azure.
+The service principal grants your application to manage resources in your Azure subscription.

   The Azure SDKs Libraries for Java allow you to use several authentication schemes.

   The application uses an authentication file for authenticating.